 Graco Extend2Fit Car Seat

-The Extend2Fit isn’t quite as versatile as the 4Ever, but it still boasts three different modes (rear-facing car seat, forward facing car seat, and backed-booster seat).
+The Extend2Fit isn’t quite as versatile as the 4Ever, but it still has different modes (rear-facing and forward facing).

 This is more than enough to see most children through to the point at which they no longer need a car seat at all, and we’re really impressed by just how comfy the seat was in each individual mode as well.

-It’s also worth pointing out that the seat supports 6 different reclining positions – 4 when in ‘rear-facing’ mode, and two when flipped around and used as a forward-facing car seat.
+It’s also worth pointing out that the seat supports 6 different reclining positions – 3 when in ‘rear-facing’ mode, and 3 when flipped around and used as a forward-facing car seat.
 This gives you a lot of extra flexibility, and means that you can have the seat lying almost all the way back which is perfect for those first few months.

 In the 4,5 and 6th reclining positions, the seat is also wonderfully compact.
 We even managed to fit it in the back of a small hatchback, which is pretty unusual for a 3-in-1 car seat!

 Best of all though?
-The Extend2Fit features a higher rear-facing weight limit, which is a big plus for safety-conscious parents that want to keep their children facing backwards for as long as possible.
+The Extend2Fit features a higher rear-facing weight limit (50lb), which is a big plus for safety-conscious parents that want to keep their children facing backwards for as long as possible.